use-ink/ink-docs/versioned_docs/version-4.0.0-alpha.1/datastructures/storage-layout.md

 For example, if we have a somewhat small contract storage struct consisting of only a few tiny fields, pulling everything from the storage inside every message is not problematic.
-It may even be advantegous - especially if we expect most messages to interact with most of the storage fields.
+It may even be advantageous - especially if we expect most messages to interact with most of the storage fields.

 On the other hand, this can get problematic if we're storing a large `ink::prelude::vec::Vec`